-Inducted into The Sport Australia Hall of Fame in 1988, Garry Jeffery Daly was the Founder and inaugural Chairman of The Sport Australia Hall of Fame.
+Garry Jeffery Daly AM was inducted into the Sport Australia Hall of Fame in 1988 as a General Member for his contribution to sports administration.
+He was the Founder and inaugural Chairman of the Sport Australia Hall of Fame.

 In 1976 he became Secretary of the International Asian Tennis Circuit.